noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ![Visual Studio VM Size](./assets/new_visual_studio_vm_size.png)

 Once your VM is created, hit "Connect" and it will download an RDP configuration file that should allow you to connect to the machine.
-On Windows, MSTSC is already installed and will automatically open when you double-click that file, but on Macs you might need to go to iTunes and install it yourself.
+On Windows, MSTSC is already installed and will automatically open when you double-click that file, but on Macs you might need to install [Microsoft Remote Desktop from the App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12).
 When you open that file, log in using the credentials you specified on creation, and you'll be presented with a new Windows VM.
 Load up Visual Studio using the Start menu and once you sign in and it gets through the initial "first time use" screen you should be ready to go.

 ### Loading the Project From Visual Studio ###